morshedsajid26/morshedsajid26/README.md

   ### Hi there 👋, My name is Syed Neaz Morshed Sajid

-I'm a passionate developer who loves building projects, learning new technologies, and collaborating with others.
+I'm a passionate frontend developer who loves building projects, learning new technologies, and collaborating with others.
 </div>

+---

 <div align='center'>